 The Peek v.
 Commissioner decision is noteworthy in a number of respects:

-- Peek also adds to the limited guidance on the situations in which “indirect” transactions fall within Internal Revenue Code Section 4975.
+- It also adds to the limited guidance on the situations in which “indirect” transactions fall within Internal Revenue Code Section 4975.

-- Peek highlighted the importance of working with independent tax attorneys who can properly advise on a proposed investment.
+- The case highlighted the importance of working with independent tax attorneys who can properly advise on a proposed investment.
 Mr. Peek and Mr. Fleck relied on the advice of Mr. Blees, a CPA, who was also the promoter of the transaction.
-As a result, Mr. Blees did not warn Mr. Peek and Mr. Fleck about personally guaranteeing the business loan for their IRA investment
+As a result, Mr. Blees did not warn Mr. Peek and Mr. Fleck about personally guaranteeing the business loan for their IRA investment.